Questfall/docs/quest-mining/completion/levels.md

 In Questfall, level is a key characteristic of users who complete quests, which heavily influences many aspects of the quest mining:

 * Level determines which [league](leagues.md) a user belongs to, allowing a higher level user to mine [rewards](../creation/rewards.md) with less competition.&#x20;
-* Each level grants one attribute point, which can be used to improve any of a [character's attributes](rpg-attributes/).&#x20;
+* Each level grants six attribute points, which can be distributed freely across a [character's attributes](rpg-attributes/).&#x20;
-* The level of [clothing](rpg-items/items.md) items is limited by the user's level, so progressing through the levels allows for clothing upgrades.
+* [Clothing](rpg-items/items.md) can be levelled beyond the user's level, but [Overlevel](rpg-attributes/inventory.md#overlevel) reduces how much of an overlevelled item's power is currently usable.
 * Level increases the weight of a user's vote in [community moderation](../moderation/) decisions and [quest ratings](../creation/karma.md).

 {% hint style="info" %}